andry81-devops/gh-known-issues/README.md

   To workaround the error do use the `TEMP_DIR` variable to declare explicit temporary directory out of Cygwin `/tmp` directory.

+## Annotations from composite actions are not correctly created

+Only a single annotation gets created in composite actions.
+Every single annotation (error, warning, notice) with the exception of the last one gets ignored

 # Last known issues updates

 ## Updates on composite actions features